Skip to main content

 Tuition

+Tuition rates are available through the BYU Tuition page.
 Depending on student registration and plan of study, enrollment may be full-time or part-time.
-For more details, visit BYU Tuition Service page.

 Insurance

-Health Insurance $340-1,896 per semester.
-Interns must have either private or BYU health insurance.
-More information about Health Insurance is found in the DMBA Student Handbook.
+• Health Insurance.
+Interns must have either private or BYU health insurance, thus costs vary.
+More information about Health Insurance is found on the BYU Health Insurance requirements page.

 Books, Supplies, and other